 Are you looking to adopt a cat?
 Perhaps you should consider the kitties that are most often overlooked.

-Even though it’s the 21st century, many people, unfortunately, are still very superstitious when it comes to black cats.
-This results in many black felines being left behind, and a good number of them end up being euthanized in kill shelters that need space for other incoming cats in need.
+Even though it’s the 21st century, many people, unfortunately, are still superstitious when it comes to black cats.
+This can result in many black felines being left behind, and a good number of them end up euthanized in shelters that need space for other incoming cats in need.
 This is really sad because there’s nothing to be afraid of or superstitious about when it comes to black cats.
 After all, they simply have genes that give them that beautiful dark coat.
 And, besides, in some parts of the world, black cats are actually seen as symbols of good luck.

 Related: Facts And Myths About Black Cats

 Another reason that many black cats are left behind is the simple fact that people seem to prefer cats that are more colorful and have lighter fur to show off.
-White, orange, calico, or tabby cats are more likely to grab the attention of a potential adopter, but this is a shame because black cats are known for their attractive appearance and endearing personalities.
+White, orange, calico, or tabby cats may be more likely to grab the attention of a potential adopter, but this is a shame because black cats are known for their attractive appearance and endearing personalities.
 Plus, who could possibly resist the adorable face of a black kitty with bright green or gold eyes that create a beautiful contrast against the dark fur?

 Black cats certainly have their own special qualities that are worth noticing.
 But, in the end, every cat should be viewed in the same light, regardless of outward appearance.
 When it comes to picking your new pet, it should be about the connection you have with him or her and the unique personality exhibited by the animal.
 After all, you want to bring home a companion that will be the perfect fit for you and your family.
 So, if you walk into a shelter and see some black cats, whether they’re kittens, seniors, or any age in between, consider getting to know them, as you may discover that they have the sweetest personalities and would make wonderful pets.

 Cats with Physical Impairments

-When it comes to other chronic but not contagious diseases, opening your heart and your home to these cats will create a special, unforgettable bond, and you can make their lives as comfortable and fun as possible, especially if you work with a vet who can integrate the best of conventional and holistic medicine to heal your new pet or at least give him the best quality of life possible.
+When it comes to cats with acute or chronic conditions, opening your heart and your home to these animals will create a special, unforgettable bond.
+And you can make their lives as comfortable and fun as possible, especially if you work with a vet who can integrate the best of conventional and holistic medicine to heal your new pet or at least give him the best quality of life.